 We highly recommend using the Oil of Oregano in their water daily as a supplement to aid with digestion and overall health.

 In addition, our stock is the result of many years of selective breeding and occasional introduction of quality Ayam Cemani from breeders across the country, one is Daylily Acres a local Vermont breeder we work with.
 Our goal is to produce birds with straight combs, high fibro showing, and a gamier appearance.
 Our breeding program strives to produce birds that meet the proposed standard of perfection as described by the Ayam Cemani Breeders Association.
 Having said that, there may be birds that grow out with imperfections, this is very typical with Ayam Cemani, unfortunately many breeders in the past used other types of chickens to maintain vigor and as a result there can be imperfections.
-As we raise the AC, we “cull” for any imperfections we feel are not meeting the standards but many times the imperfections show up years later or when adults, way after the time they have been sold from our farm.
-This does NOT mean the AC IS NOT PURE!
-ALL OUR ACs are PURE as we know it.
-It could be pure AC with some undesirable traits due to the past, if breeding this is important to not breed with those that have these imperfection if pets or a part of your flock no worries you enjoy the bird for who he/she is!
+As we raise the Ayam Cemani, we “cull” for any imperfections we feel are not meeting the proposed standards but many times the imperfections show up years later or when adults, way after the time they have been sold from our farm.
+This does NOT mean the Ayam Cemani IS NOT PURE!
+Ayam Cemani are thought to be derived from Ayam Kedu which are not black skinned in original form.
+ALL OUR Ayam Cemani are PURE as we know it.
+It could be pure Ayam Cemani with some undesirable traits due to the past Kedu ancestry, if breeding this is encouraged not to breed with those that have this imperfection.
+Just want some beautiful birds?
+No worries you enjoy the bird for who he/she is!
+They are beautiful.

-For example it is important to understand that not all Ayam Cemani offspring grow up to be solid black, even with solid black parents.
+For example, it is important to understand that not all Ayam Cemani offspring grow up to be solid black, even with solid black parents.
 We cannot guarantee the distribution of black pigment in some the offspring you receive as each chick could have “flaws”.
-We want to be as transparent and honest as we can with this breed since there are so many people who misunderstand the breed, have been taken advantage of or have been sold birds that are not ACs.
+We want to be as transparent and honest as we can with this breed since there are so many people who misunderstand the breed, have been taken advantage of or have been sold birds that are not Ayam Cemani.

 Pre-ordered adults and hatchlings may be picked up by appointment.
 To safeguard our birds from exposure to disease brought in by visitors, in accordance with the provisions of the National Poultry Improvement Plan, areas where birds are kept are off limits.
 However you are welcome to look at all the breeds and interactions, it is a site to see.